 Could AI Cure All Diseases in 10 Years?

-If you had asked me five years ago whether I trusted Artificial Intelligence to help diagnose illnesses, I would’ve laughed and said something like, "Maybe if it has a stethoscope and a few degrees."
+If you had asked me five years ago whether I trusted Artificial Intelligence to help diagnose illnesses, I would’ve laughed and said something like, "Maybe if it has a stethoscope and a few degrees frame on the wall."

 When Zak broke his foot, I sent an AI-assisted tool his X-ray and MRI scans while we were still waiting days for the orthopedic appointment.
 Within minutes, it flagged the exact spot where the fracture was hiding, and guess what?
 When we finally got in to see the doctor, the AI had been right all along.